strawpants/strawpants.github.io/README.md

 # homep8ge
-Code and content to build a my static homepage with hugo
+Code and content to build my static homepage with hugo The homepage can be visited at: https://strawpants.github.io